Promo code SPRING2022 will be automatically applied at checkout!

 There are a few reasons why you may have high A1C levels that aren’t related to diabetes.
 There may even be some reasons why A1C readings may be inaccurate.
 For this reason, it may be important to assess and explore more than just your A1C level when determining your risk for things like prediabetes and diabetes.

-Before these markers progress to other health problems, making healthy lifestyle interventions can help you lower your A1C levels and consequently can reduce your risk of diabetes developing down the line.
+Before these markers progress to other health problems, making healthy lifestyle interventions can support lower A1C levels and consequently reduce your risk of diabetes developing down the line.

 What are A1C Levels and Why Do They Matter?

-Your A1C level, also called hemoglobin A1C or HbA1C, is a measurement of your average blood sugar level over the past 3 months.
-Instead of measuring the amount of glucose in your bloodstream, your A1C level represents the percentage of hemoglobin in your red blood cells that are coated in sugar.
+Your A1C level, also called hemoglobin A1C or HbA1C, is a measurement of your average glucose level over the past 3 months.
+Instead of measuring the amount of glucose in your bloodstream, your A1C level represents the percentage of hemoglobin in your red blood cells that is coated in sugar.

 Hemoglobin is a protein found in your red blood cells.
 When sugar enters your bloodstream, it can attach itself to hemoglobin.
-Everyone has some amount of sugar attached to the hemoglobin in their blood cells, but people with high blood sugar levels have more.
+Everyone has some amount of sugar attached to the hemoglobin in their blood cells, but people with high glucose levels have more.

 If your A1C results are on the rise, you could be more at risk of developing prediabetes, cardiovascular disease, kidney disease, and other metabolic conditions.